Betty Guard: 1834 kidnapping

-The family travelled to Sydney in January 1834.
+At the age of 19, Betty travelled with her husband, two children and brother to Sydney in January 1834.
 On their return voyage in April, the ship Harriet was wrecked near Taranaki.
 All the passengers survived, creating tents from the ship's sails.
 After two weeks, however, they were attacked by local Māori of the Taranaki and Ngāti Ruanui iwi, who had been supplied with gunpowder by two deserting sailors and who may have been seeking revenge for past grievances.
 Twelve crew members were killed, including Betty's brother, while the Guards were kidnapped.
+Sandra Coney writes that this event could have been retaliation for local Māori not being compensated for food.

 In the confrontation Betty was nearly killed with a tomahawk, but a tortoiseshell comb in her hair saved her.
+She lost consciousness and awoke to an actively bleeding wound on her head.
+She was then brought to Te Namu pā where a Māori woman gifted her a mat to wear, and this alongside a shirt was what she would use in the coming weeks to stay warm.
+At this stage she was given her daughter Louisa, but she did not see her son again for some time.
 Two weeks later, Jacky was released along with some other men on the basis that they would return with a cask of gunpowder as a ransom.
 They returned to Sydney where Jacky sought the support of governor Richard Bourke.

 This case became a cause célèbre in the contemporary press, with the Sydney Herald reporting in lurid detail that Betty was taken naked away into captivity, did not see her son for two months and witnessed the cannibalism of dead crew members.
 Other reports however said she was well-treated during her time in captivity and that she lived under the protection of the chief Oaoiti as his wife.